Staun8621/DeopInc-TerraformAwsProjects/README.md

 # Name of the Project: Terraform Project in Azure

-Description of the Project: This is a Terraform project that can be used to create an Azure virtual machine, virtual network, storage account, and load balancer.
+Description of the Project: This is a Terraform project that can be used to create an Azure virtual machine, virtual network, storage account, and load balancer into your existing resource group.
+Then, it creates and uploads the tfstate file of your deployment to the existing container in your storage account on Azure without creating it in your local.

 ## Virtual-machines.tf